Fescron/dbprint/README.md

 ## 1 - Installation instructions (Simplicity Studio v4)

+The following instructions are used when you want to be able to use `dbprint` in every project you create.
+Place the source files somewhere safe so you don't accidentally delete them!

 ### 1.1 - Add "dbprint.c" and "dbprint.h" to your project

 Open the project settings using `File > Properties > C/C++ General > Paths and Symbols`.